alanx1234/foodgacha/README.md

 matches, foodgacha chooses from the available tiers and keeps the pity counter active for a future pull.

-Restaurants marked as visited are excluded from future recommendations.
-A restaurant that was pulled but never marked visited can still appear again.
+Every restaurant is added to history as soon as it is pulled.
+Restaurants already in that history are excluded from future recommendations, even if they were never marked visited, so each pull produces a place you have not rolled before.

 Restaurant and location data is provided by [OpenStreetMap contributors](https://www.openstreetmap.org/copyright) under the